json420/dbase32/README.txt

     https://launchpad.net/~novacut/+archive/daily

-This encoding will be used both for our 120-bit random IDs, and our 240-bit intrinsic IDs (derived from the file content-hash).
-Because it uses a different encoding alphabet, it will require tweaks to our schema validation functions and to the FileStore layout.
+This encoding will be used both for our 120-bit random IDs, and our 240-bit intrinsic IDs (derived from the file content-hashes).
+Because of the different encoding alphabet, it will require tweaks to our schema validation functions and to the FileStore layout.
 We'll do our best to provide a reasonable migration tool for users with existing Dmedia libraries, but I do not plan to support the existing version zero interim hashing protocol alongside the final version one protocol.
-This encoding change just makes that too much work.
+This base32 encoding change just makes that too much work.

-So this will require a coordinated released of `filestore`, `microfiber`, `dmedia`, and `novacut` when we switch from RFC-3548 base32 to D-Base32.
+So this will require coordinated releases of `filestore`, `microfiber`, `dmedia`, and `novacut` when we switch from RFC-3548 base32 to D-Base32.
 It's too late in the month for this to happen for 13.01, so we'll target this for 13.02, which also gives us time to get feedback from folks before we finalize